Background

 Most of these beliefs are delusional, they are unfounded but people with the persecution complex are hyper aroused, they are in the state of hyperarousal, they are constantly alert and typically the persecution complex is the outcome of trauma, especially in early childhood but not necessarily could be trauma later in life and/or some concomitant or separate mental health issues.

+The next one is the brother-sister complex, also known as the brother complex.
 It's applicable to any sibling with a very strong attachment, obsession and even incestuous ideation towards another sibling.

+This is usually rooted in parental problems when the children had to fend off for themselves and support each other or create coalitions against abusive and traumatizing parents.
 It could also be the outcome of social anxiety, the sibling feels safe, rejection and abandonment are not anticipated, so the sibling becomes the social circle and the sibling later becomes the target of erotic and sexual desire.

 The next apropos erotic and sexual desire, the next complex is the Casanova complex.

-Men with Casanova complex are charming, they're attractive but they are unfaithful, they're disloyal, they are itinerant and so being desultory they desire multiple lovers and multiple partners and they're incapable of cathexis, they're incapable of getting emotionally invested in the process.
+People with Casanova complex are typically men who adore and worship and are addicted to women.
+Casanova was an 18th century Italian what else adventurer and author Giacomo Casanova and men with Casanova complex are charming, they're attractive but they are unfaithful, they're disloyal, they are itinerant and so being desultory they desire multiple lovers and multiple partners and they're incapable of cathexis, they're incapable of getting emotionally invested in the process.

 The complex usually is the outcome of an insecure attachment style and an innate belief that one is unlovable, unacceptable, so there's a pursuit of intimate affairs with women which are intimate on the surface but they have no depth and no longevity so as not to be rejected.